Foundation Models for Bioacoustics -- a Comparative Review: Review of Bioacoustic Models

 \paragraph{Transformer-based models} In bioacoustics, transformer-based architectures have gained prominence for their ability to model long-range dependencies and capture complex temporal patterns in audio data~\cite{birdaves, rauch2025maskedautoencoderslistenbirds}.

 \textit{\textbf{Vision Transformers (ViT):}} BirdMAE and ViT$_{INS}$ utilise \gls{vit}~\cite{vit} architectures.
-BirdMAE uses an encoder-decoder architecture based on ViT architecture in the variants Base, Large and Huge.
-For the Large variant with 300 million parameters the best performance is reported.
+BirdMAE uses an encoder-decoder architecture also based on the ViT architecture in the variants Base, Large and Huge.
+The Large variant, with 300 million parameters, achieves the best performance.
 ViT$_{INS}$ adapts a smaller ViT-Base architecture, which has 86 million parameters.
 The models use an embedding size of 1024 and 768, respectively.

 \textit{\textbf{Feature Extractor + Transformer Encoder:}} Animal2Vec, AVES, BirdAVES and ProtoCLR employ hybrid architectures that combine a parameterised feature extractor layer with a transformer encoder.
 Animal2Vec utilises SincNet-style~\cite{ravanelli2019speakerrecognitionrawwaveform} filterbanks to process raw waveforms, followed by a transformer encoder, totalling 315 million parameters.
 AVES and BirdAVES adapt the HuBERT~\cite{hsu_hubert_2021} architecture for bioacoustics, featuring a CNN token extractor followed by a transformer with a total of 95 and 316 million parameters, respectively.
 Both the AVES models and Animal2Vec use an embedding size of 768.
 ProtoCLR employs a Convolutional Vision Transformer (CvT)~\cite{ctv} architecture with 20 million parameters, where the CvT-13 backbone integrates convolutional operations within transformer blocks to extract both local and global features from spectrograms.
-The CvT-13 backbone comprises 13 transformer blocks that incorporate convolutional projections and convolutional feed-forward networks, enabling efficient processing of visual features with a final embedding size of 384.
+It comprises 13 transformer blocks that incorporate convolutional projections and convolutional feed-forward networks, enabling efficient processing of visual features with a final embedding size of 384.